wkan17012021/order-summary-component-main/README.md

 ### Continued development

 The custom css is lengthy, definitely could be condensed as there is repitition of classes.
 SASS might help.
+02/02/2022: Updated the repo this time practicing and familiarising with SaSS 💪🏽

 ### Useful resources